Hans Halvorson Physics, Logic, Philosophy

 Anti-Climacus’s masterpiece.
 The self is “a relation that relates itself to itself,” and despair is the failure to be a self before God.
 Kierkegaard’s most systematic psychological text, and one of the most penetrating analyses of self-deception in the tradition.

-Tuesday, July 22 — Practice and the Attack
+Wednesday, July 23 — Practice and the Attack — Group dinner at Restaurant Høst

 Morning reading